DISC Management Styles: Which Kind of Manager Are You?

 Steve Job, as well as many other successful leaders, are D-type.

 D-type people are doers.
-They possess in themselves admirable self-confidence, purposes and the motivation that they need to achieve their goals.
+They possess admirable self-confidence, purpose, and the motivation to achieve their goals.
 D leaders always strive for the best results.
 They always give their best efforts.

 Therefore, D-type leaders demand the same from their colleagues and employees.

-If you are a D-type manager, you need to work on your patience with others and allow more liberation for your employees.
-Extreme authoritarians at work are likely to raise employee dissatisfaction and resentment, which leads to lower employee engagement and higher turnover.
+If you are a D-type manager, you need to work on your patience with others and give your employees more liberation.
+Extreme control at work can raise employee dissatisfaction and resentment, which leads to lower employee engagement and higher turnover.

-Try to ask for your employees’ opinions and take them into serious consideration.
-You may be surprised at the wealth of knowledge your employees bring to the table and the value they could add to your team.
+Try to ask for your employees’ opinions and consider them seriously.
+You may be surprised at the wealth of knowledge and value your employees can bring to the table.

-Also, remember that mistakes happen and it is okay to make mistakes sometimes.
-It is important to look on the bright side and keep moving forward.
+Also, remember that mistakes happen and it’s okay to make mistakes sometimes.
+It’s more important to look on the bright side and keep moving forward.

 Influence (I)